-Figure 3: (a) depicts a typical near degenerate solution where almost all the the elements i are assigned to the first element, close to the constant vector element of the kernel of Q. (b) We propose to avoid such solutions by forcing the alignment to stay outside of a given region (shown in yellow), which may be a band or a parallelogram.
-The dark blue entries correspond to the assignment matrix Y, and the yellow ones represent the constraint set.
+Figure 3: (a) depicts a typical near degenerate solution where almost all the the elements i are assigned to the first element in $\{1, \ldots, J\}$.
+This silution is close to the constant vector element of the kernel of Q. (b) To avoid this, we can force the alignment to stay outside of a given region (shown in yellow), which may be a band or a parallelogram.
+The dark blue entries correspond to the assignment matrix Y while the yellow ones represent the constraint set.
 See text for more details.
 (Best seen in color.)